 In the fall of 2010, Neil White and Marion Adams were at the ferry terminal at Change Islands waiting for the ferry.
 They took a stroll around the parking lot and in the area just off the pavement they noticed something unusual sticking out of the ground.
 They recognized the stone they were looking at as having been knapped into the shape of a biface tip.
 They eventually recovered 30 bifaces made of a steel-blue coloured stone called rhyolite.

-Given the size of the bifaces and their overall shape it is unlikely they were made by any of the Palaeoeskimo groups who lived on the Island in the past.
-It’s more likely they were made by either someone within the Maritime Archaic or Recent Indian cultural groups.
+Given the size of the bifaces and their overall shape, it is unlikely they were made by any of the Pre-Inuit groups who lived on the Island in the past.
+It’s more likely they were made by either someone within the Maritime Archaic or Recent Period cultural groups.
 The cache was found at an elevation of 1 to 2 metres above sea level.
 Since this area of Newfoundland has been submerging since the last glacial period, the site would likely have been underwater during the Maritime Archaic period.
-So, we are left with the cache having likely been created by someone in the Recent Indian population.
+So, we are left with the cache having likely been created by someone in the Recent Period population.

 Before anyone complains that we destroyed or damaged the bifaces by letting them be blasted by a laser, the blasted pits are just 30 – 50 microns deep.
 They would just barely be visible to the human eye.